florib779/Roon/_drafts/debian-roon-server.md

 2. `sudo nano /etc/security/limits.conf`
 ```
 @audio - rtprio 99
-#@audio - memlock unlimited # This may be why the memory was always full.
+#@audio - memlock unlimited # ToDo: This may be why the memory was always full.
 @audio - nice -10
 ```
 3. `sudo reboot`